lyob/lyob.github.io/cv/index.md

 # CV
-Nothing to show here; I haven't discovered any groundbreaking laws of physics, cures for diseases or any of the [Millennium Prize Problems](https://en.wikipedia.org/wiki/Millennium_Prize_Problems).
+Nothing to show here; I haven't discovered any groundbreaking laws of physics, cures for diseases or solved any of the [Millennium Prize Problems](https://en.wikipedia.org/wiki/Millennium_Prize_Problems).
 If I do, I'll let you know.